FOREWORD by VERN CORIELL

 "Why not tape some hooks inside my hands?"
 I suggested.

 with a half smile.
-We had become a little better acquainted by now and my work
+We had become a little better acquainted by now and

-hooks and tape.
+up some large hooks and tape.
 The tape was covered with makeup and the

 hooks were hidden in the palms of my hands.
 In an hour we were ready to

 shoot the scene.
 This time I zipped across the ravine in typical Tarzan

 experience provided a lions share of danger.
 The lion I was working with